Creating a union constitution

 Requirements and recommendations

-The following information is designed to help you to create a simple set of rules or a constitution for a union.
+The following information is designed to help you to create a compliant constitution for a union.

 What must or may be included